KumarRobotics/bluefox2/README.md

 `~white_balance` (`int`, default: `0`)

 set white balance paramter for color camera, for grayscale camera this value will be `-1`, which is `unavailable`

 `~dark_current_filter` (`int`, default: `1`)

 When you want to calibrate dark current, first put the lense cap on, and then change `dark_current_filter` to `calibrate`, then the camera will capture some amount of images and then turn on the filter.
 After that, noises in the background of image will be removed.

-TODO: turn of offsetautocalibration during darkcurrentfilter calibration.
+TODO: turn off offsetautocalibration and set the offset to a proper value during darkcurrentfilter calibration.

 Read this [one](http://www.matrix-vision.com/faq-reader/245.html) as well.
-Basically, if you are using bluefox2-mcl, then you will have a lot of noise in you sensor.
+Basically, if you are using bluefox2-mlc, then you will have a lot of noise in you sensor.
 I you can't live with that, just get a better camera.

 `~hdr` (`bool`, default: `false`)